danielelozzi/SPEED/README.md

 * **Custom Output Folder**: The GUI now allows users to specify a custom output directory for analysis results.
 * **Improved GUI Labels**: Video input labels are now more descriptive ("internal camera video", "external camera video").
 * **Enhanced Plots**: All histograms now include axis labels with units and have an improved aesthetic for better readability.
+* **Adaptive Movement Analysis**: In "un-enriched" mode, the software uses `saccades.csv` to calculate movement metrics, providing a baseline analysis even without enriched data.
+* **Fixation Coordinate Normalization**: Automatically converts fixation coordinates from pixels to a normalized format (0-1) using the scene video's (`external.mp4`) dimensions, if available.

 -----